Keys of Straightness Training

 Key 1: Lateral bend

-The first step of straightness training is lateral bending of the horse.
-With lateral bending, we mean the equal lateral bending of the body.
+The first step of straightness training is the lateral bend of the horse.
+With lateral bend, we mean the equal lateral bend of the body.
 By stretching short muscles and contracting long, weak muscles, the horse can bend laterally to both sides..

 Key 2: Forward-down